zGoldthorpe/pov/README.md

 This can be controlled through the environment variable `POV_KEEP_PRINT`: set to `1` to use Python's normal `print` function.

 To completely disable POV, use the environment `POV_DISABLE`.
+To instead direct POV output to a file (from the command line), use the environment `POV_FILE`.

 ### Object view depth